capablemonkey/dwolla-devportal/app/guides/send-money/01-direct-onboarding.md

 guide:
     name: send-money
     step: 1b
-title:  "Step 1: Direct Onboarding"
+title:  "Step 1: Direct onboarding"
 ---

-# Step 1: Direct Onboarding
+# Step 1: Direct onboarding

-In this experience, the end user is sent to Dwolla to create an account and then returned to your application using the OAuth flow.
-If you prefer that your users not create traditional Dwolla accounts, choose the White Label solution.
+In this experience, we’ve added the account creation and the ability to add funding source within our co-branded OAuth flow.

 ### Step A. Construct OAuth authorization request URL.